tscholze/dotnet-iot-homebear-tilt/README.md

 ## Known issues

-Reading of pan and tilt angles are slighlty off the actual value.
+- Reading of pan and tilt angles are (slighlty) off the actual value.
+- The servos sometimes start to buzz quite heavily.

 ## Ideas for the future